-Program Budgeting and Analysis develops the budgets for all of Arkansas' Medicaid waiver renewals and newly proposed Arkansas Medicaid waiver programs.
+Program Budgeting and Analysis develops the budgets for many of Arkansas' Medicaid waiver renewals and newly proposed Arkansas Medicaid waiver programs.
 Depending on the type of waiver that is being renewed or proposed, budget neutrality, cost effectiveness or cost neutrality is determined.

 In addition to waiver budgeting, Program Budgeting and Analysis analyzes Arkansas Medicaid programs to determine whether each program is operating within their budget and if program changes should be considered.
-This unit also performs trend and other financial analysis by type of service, provider, aid category, age of beneficiary, etc.
+This unit also performs trend and financial analysis of Medicaid expenditures by category of service, provider type and aid category, and provides any ad hoc managerial reports as requested by DMS leadership.